Spotlight: Orlando Concert Band adds soundtrack to 'Fireworks at the Fountain'

 Territo, who is also a music professor at Valencia College, notes that playing near the loud bangs and booms of fireworks poses a unique but fun challenge for his ensemble.

 So the musicians watch him closely.
-“As the conductor, I have to give very clear direction in that regard,” Territo says.
+“As the conductor, I have to give very clear direction in that regard,” Territo said.